 - GOS contract variations

-Our proof of concept is only applicable to contractors based in the London and South East (Kent, Surrey, Sussex, Oxfordshire, Berkshire, Buckinghamshire, Hampshire and the Isle of Wight) regions.
+Our proof of concept is only applicable to contractors based in the London, South East and East of England regions.

-Application forms and guidance are available to download from the GOS contract applications page.
+More information, application forms and guidance documents are available on our contract management page.

 If you would like to receive our bulletin by email, complete the Ophthalmic Bulletin request form and we'll add you to the distribution list.